aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-content/powerpoint-charts/chart-formatting/_index.md

 ---

 ## **Format Chart Entities**
-Aspose.Slides for Java lets developers add custom charts to their slides from scratch.
+Aspose.Slides for PHP via Java lets developers add custom charts to their slides from scratch.
 This article explains how to format different chart entities including chart category and value axis.

-Aspose.Slides for Java provides a simple API for managing different chart entities and formatting them using custom values:
+Aspose.Slides for PHP via Java provides a simple API for managing different chart entities and formatting them using custom values:

 1. Create an instance of the [**Presentation**](https://reference.aspose.com/slides/net/aspose.slides/presentation) class.
 1. Obtain a slide's reference by its index.